-The following property descriptions are as of December 31, 2015 unless otherwise noted and reserves quoted are as reported in the Sproule Report.
+The following property descriptions are as of December 31, 2016 unless otherwise noted and reserves quoted are as reported in the Sproule Report.

-Glacier, Alberta
+Glacier/Valhalla/Wembley/Progress, Alberta

 The Glacier property lies along the Alberta side of the border with British Columbia between Grande Prairie, Alberta and Dawson Creek, British Columbia.
 The primary zones of interest are within the Triassic Montney and Doig formation siltstones.
-The Glacier property consists of 81 net sections of land with Doig/Montney interests.
+The Glacier property consists of 91 net sections of land with Doig/Montney interests.
 The total thickness of the Lower Doig/Montney is up to 300 metres and lends itself to multiple layers of development which contributes to the significant inventory of undrilled wells within this resource play.
-Based on current reserves assignments as of December 31, 2015, Glacier has a proved plus probable reserve life index ("RLI") of 32 years at a production rate of 155 MMcf/d, which was the average production rate achieved at Glacier during the fourth quarter of 2015.
-Reserve life index is calculated by dividing the total volume of proved plus probable reserves of 1,820,089 MMcf as provided in the Sproule Report by the fourth quarter production rate and expressed in years.
+Based on current reserves assignments as of December 31, 2016, Glacier has a proved plus probable reserve life index ("RLI") of 27 years at a production rate of 221 MMcfe/d, which was the average production rate achieved at Glacier during the fourth quarter of 2016.
+RLI is calculated by dividing the total volume of proved plus probable reserves of 1,934,649 MMcf as provided in the Sproule Report by the fourth quarter production rate and express in years.

-Since the spud of the first horizontal well on July 26, 2008 to the end of December 2015, Advantage has drilled and completed 155 gross (145.5 net) horizontal wells at the Glacier property in either the Triassic Montney or Doig formation siltstones.
-In addition, two vertical wells drilled into the underlying Belloy Formation are used for acid gas disposal and two vertical and one horizontal well are used as service wells that support our water disposal system.
+Since the spud of the first horizontal well on July 26, 2008 to the end of December 2016, Advantage has drilled and completed 154 net horizontal wells at the Glacier property in either the Triassic Montney or Doig formation siltstones.
+In addition, two vertical wells drilled into the underlying Belloy Formation are used for acid gas disposal and two vertical and one horizontal well are used as a service wells that support our water disposal system.